evronm/Attestor/DAO.md

 - A random wallet (a.k.a "somebody") creates and deploys Factory Contract.
 Some parameters should be set at this point (including min/max voting/market period) but there is no exhaustive list yet.
 - The Factory Contract deploys a multi-asset wallet contract, which it owns.
   - The reason the factory contract currently owns the wallet is that it will need to reassign ownership to a voting contract.
-There should be no code in the factory contract that alters the wallet in any other way (Gah!  probaly; it may make more sense to have the factory create a new wallet for each voting event involving a funds transfer).
+There should be no code in the factory contract that alters the wallet in any other way (Gah!  probably; it may make more sense to have the factory create a new wallet for each voting event involving a funds transfer).

 ## Attestation Structure Creation